MiguelSombrero/cyber-security-base-project/report.md

     private String password

 Pattern verifies that password is containing at least one number, one lower case and one upper case letter, one special character, contains no white space and is at least 8 characters long ([source](https://stackoverflow.com/questions/3802192/regexp-java-for-password-validation)).
 You could also create your own custom validator class for more complex checks.

+## Flaw 6 - Sensitive data exposure

+### Description

+Flaw #4 and flaw #5 is also an examples of Sensitive data exposure.
+All personal data, such as full name, email, address etc. should be considered sensitive and should not show to third parties without permission.

+### Steps to fix

+First, fix broken access control and authentication problems.
+Also, consider is all this data really necessary for the application?
+For example, does it have to have feature for fetching all user data?
+Would it be safer to make these kind of queries with separate program or script?